Completely (iso-)split scale-invariant Coulomb branch geometries are isotrivial: Local SK geometry

-where the scaling weights, $\D_k$, can be chosen to be real. \footnote{Note that the set of scaling weights of local coordinates is not uniquely defined, but depends on the choice of coordinates.} This scaling action is a homothety of the CB SK geometry --- so it preserves the polarized abelian variety fibers --- and the symplectic form $L$ transforms homogeneously with weight $\D_L=1$,
+where the scaling weights, $\D_k$, can be chosen to be real. \footnote{Note that the set of scaling weights of local coordinates is not uniquely defined, but may depend on the choice of coordinates.}

-Since the fiber periods of $L$ compute (the differentials of) the special coordinates $a_i$ and their duals, the special coordinates also have mass dimension 1, $\D_{a} =1$.
-This coincides with their mass dimension in the field theory as vacuum expectation values of free scalar fields.
+The $\C^\times$ scaling action leaves the Dirac pairing and $\t_{ij}$ effective couplings unchanged, and so acts as an automorphism of the polarized abelian variety fibers.
+Furthermore, the symplectic form $L$ transforms homogeneously with weight $\D_L=1$, since its periods compute masses (which are defined to have weight one).
+Since the fiber periods of $L$ are the special coordinates $a_i$ and their duals, the special coordinates also have mass dimension 1, $\D_{a} =1$.
+Taking $\l\in B_\e$, it follows that we can take

+for $u\in \cC_\d$.
 The integer periodicity \eqref{x period} of our chosen fiber coordinates $x^a$ implies they have scaling weight zero.
 Coupled with the expression \eqref{L2}, it follows that the $\w^{j}$ and $\th^i$ have zero scaling dimension, $\D_{\w}= \D_{\th} =0$.
 From the definition \eqref{z coords} of the complex $z^i$ fiber coordinates, it also follows that $\D_{z} = \D_{\t}=0$.
 We summarize the scaling weights of these various quantities,